Atlas975/Notes/MachineLearning/NeuralNetworks/Gradient_descent.md

 ## Gradient descent variants
-- Variants of the gradient descent algorithm exist differing in how much data is used to calculate the gradient during each iteration, addressing different trade-offs in speed, accuracy and memory
+- Variants of the algorithm exist differing in how much data is used to calculate the gradient each iteration, offering different trade-offs in speed, accuracy and computational resources
 - This addresses specific challenges like large data volumes, computational limitations, and the need for faster convergence or more stable learning